aritang/aritang.github.io/content/posts/nutcracker_by_wheeldon.md

 ## A Closing Thought on the Music

 I have to end with the music, because Tchaikovsky is the heartbeat of *The Nutcracker*.
-Lyric’s hall uses amplified sound to carry the orchestra from the pit—a practical solution, though not a perfect one.
+Lyric’s hall uses amplified sound to carry the orchestra from the pit—practical, understandable, a little disappointing...
 The mix sometimes dulled the nuances and softened the sparkle of the score.

-But despite the (?) acoustics, the excellence of the Lyric Opera Orchestra was unmistakable.
-I’ve listened to *The Nutcracker* obsessively, and this performance still surprised me.
-They sound right.
-The musical director understands Nutcracker I think.
-The musicians gave the ballet a pulse that cut through everything.

-So Tchaikovsky’s music rose up and claimed the night—as it always does.
+Despite this, the Lyric Opera Orchestra is actually pretty good.
+I listen to *The Nutcracker* obsessively. **They sound right**.
+The musical director understands the dynamic.
+And it's especially more admirable given the fact that it's performed alongside the ballet (often, orchestra has to compromise to dance steps).
+Nevertheless, the musicians gave the ballet a pulse that cut through everything.
+Tchaikovsky’s music rose up and claimed the night—as it always does.